2025 - Fall

 Sound as a medium can create a sense of space, time, and set the mood of a film.
 This course will explore the post-production sound process for film, television, and immersive media.
 We will develop a vocabulary for talking about sound, as well as provide practical hands-on training on each step in the post-sound process.
 This includes sound editing, sound design, ADR and foley recording as well as re-recording mixing.
 RTF 341C is the course for those who seek a career in post-production audio and for those who just want a thorough understanding of the post sound process.
 A familiarity with Pro Tools or Non-linear editing is preferred, but not required.

-Prerequisite: Upper-division standing, RTF 301D and 304 with a grade of at least B- in each, and six additional semester hours of lower-division coursework in radio-television-film.
+Prerequisite: Upper-division standing, RTF 317 and 318 with a grade of at least B- in each, and six additional semester hours of lower-division coursework in radio-television-film.
 (RTF 341 is NOT required as a prerequisite.)

-RTF 367D DIRECTING WORKSHOP • MICAH BARBER, ANDREW SHEA
+RTF 367D DIRECTING WORKSHOP • ANDREW SHEA, MICAH BARBER

 Flag/s: Independent Inquiry